Soyio-id/soy-io-widget/README.md

 - `consentRetentionPeriod`: Optional, specifies a duration during which a consent cannot be revoked after being granted.
 Format: `"<value> <unit>"`.
 Supported units: `day`, `week`, `month`, `year` (and their plural forms).
 Example: `'30 days'`, `'1 week'`.
 - `allowGranularScopeSelection`: Optional boolean, enables selecting/deselecting individual consent scopes in consent management when templates define multiple scopes.
 When enabled and a consent has more than one scope, the main consent checkbox supports partial state.
 - `groupConsentsByScope`: Optional boolean, groups consent templates by scope in consent management.
+- `consentManagement.scopeGroups`: Optional array to customize accordion groups in consent management.
+Each group requires a `title` and a `scopes` array with `{ scopeType: 'product' | 'branch', scopeId: string }` entries.
 - `showBatchConsentConfirmation`: Optional boolean, whether to show a confirmation dialog before saving consent changes in batch mode.
 - `appearance`: Customize the iframe appearance.
 See Appearance section below.
 - `onEvent`: Callback that receives events from the iframe.